IannLiu/NetGen-qm/readme.md

 This wrapper is developed for __automatically__ estimating kinetic parameters using transition state theory.
 The transition state search and thermodynamic calculation is based on [autodE](https://github.com/duartegroup/autodE).
-We developed additional codes for robustly searching the transition state of Hydrogen Abstraction and Bond Scission reaction, calculating high-pressure-limit rate coefficient parameters, and fitting these parameters to the modified Arrhenius formula.
+We developed additional codes for robustly searching the transition state of Hydrogen Abstraction and Bond Scission reaction, calculating high-pressure-limit rate coefficients, and fitting these coefficients to the modified Arrhenius formula.
 #### To use the `NetGen-qm` code:
 1. Installing autodE package: